 Beyond the seeming confidence of the developers, what they are in fact proposing is a large commercial facility located in the middle of a pristine, environmentally important meadow on narrow, winding Shadow Mountain Drive in a residential neighborhood with homes dotting the hillsides.
 The bike park would verifiably increase the chances for a catastrophic wildfire threatening the homes and lives of residents and bikers alike, and cause monster traffic on an already dangerous neighborhood road, almost certainly leading to an increase in car crashes, injury and even loss of life.
 The park would also generate the well-documented, guaranteed injuries of downhill mountain biking added to already overburdened area emergency response teams, not to mention waste disposal for 700 expected people daily that could easily pollute or deplete community water wells and devastate the wildlife population and ecosystem.

 We have thoroughly combed through the developers’ plans and attempts to demonstrate compliance with the required criteria.
 The result of our scrutiny is to find it amazing that they have gone forward with an application submission riddled with so many verifiably non-compliant items.

 If you would like to review the developers' entire application for yourself the link below will take you to the County's website where all of the documents live.
 We recommend you look in the "Current Referral Documents" folder for all of the documents submitted.
 Be warned, the application is lengthy.
 If you would like a shortcut, you can view their 26-page cover letter for an "executive summary" of the application.

 Bike Park Site Plan

-Their plans include developing 230 acres into 16 miles of downhill trails with 830 vertical feet accessed by a chair lift and supported by a maintenance facility, lodge and parking area all accessed off Shadow Mountain Drive east of Warhawk Drive.
+Their plans include developing 230 acres into 16 miles of downhill trails with 830 vertical feet accessed by a chair lift and supported by a maintenance facility, lodge and parking area all accessed off Shadow Mountain Drive east of South Warhawk Drive.